DjangoGirls/tutorial/en/macosx/python_installation/README.md

 # Python installation

-> **Note** If you already worked through the [installation steps](../installation/README.md), there's no need to do this again – you can skip straight ahead to the next chapter!
+> **Note** If you already worked through the installation steps, there's no need to do this again – you can skip straight ahead to the next chapter!

-{% include "/python_installation/instructions.md" %}
+{% include "python_installation/instructions.md" %}